 Picnic Blanket

 Bring this with you for when you need a quick break or the tables by food vendors all fill up.
-Any blanket will do, but this one with a plastic backing will make sure damp ground doesn’t seep through.
-We took a blanket break under this tree for a lovely afternoon hour.
+Any blanket will do, but a picnic blanket with a plastic backing will make sure damp ground doesn’t seep through.

 Reusable Water Bottle